elysemontano/elyse-lecture-notes/ruby/ruby-inheritance.md

 As you may recall, Ruby also has a method for declaring new instances of classes that have unique data.
 In Javascript it was called Constructor, but in Ruby we have initialize.

-I am going to make a quick rebuild of Friday's application.
+I am going to make a quick rebuild of the class lecture
 - initialize method: declares new instances of classes that have unique data
   - takes as many parameters as we want